-Oregon Department of Forestry is an existing DMA responsible for developing and implementing a TMDL implementation plan to meet TMDL allocations on non-federal forest lands, including the Elliot State Forest.
-DEQ found that existing riparian management area protections provided under the Forest Practices Act, as amended by the Private Forest Accord, may not be sufficient to attain TMDL load allocations.
+Oregon Department of Forestry is an existing DMA responsible for developing and implementing a TMDL implementation plan to meet TMDL allocations on non-federal forest lands.
+DEQ found that existing riparian management area protections provided under the Forest Practices Act, as amended by the Private Forest Accord, may not attain TMDL load allocations.
 ODF may need to take additional management actions to meet TMDL load allocations and effective shade targets.
 ODF will likely incur administrative and operational costs to develop its plan and carry out the related management, monitoring, and reporting.

 Oregon Department of Agriculture is an existing DMA responsible for developing and implementing a TMDL implementation plan to meet TMDL allocations on non-federal agricultural lands.
-DEQ found that existing regulatory and voluntary streamside protections provided under the [Umpqua Basin Agricultural Water Quality Management Area Plan and Rules](#) may not be sufficient to attain TMDL load allocations.
+DEQ found that existing regulatory and voluntary streamside protections provided under the [Rogue Basin Agricultural Water Quality Management Area Plan and Rules](#) may not attain TMDL load allocations.
 ODA may need to take additional management actions to meet TMDL load allocations and effective shade targets.
 ODA will likely incur administrative and operational costs to develop its plan and carry out the related management, monitoring, and reporting.